hgtonight/vanilladocs/developers/contributing/coding-standard.md

 }
 ```

 The major exception to this rule is Event Methods.
-Any method that has:
+Any method that has the following patterns:

 ```
 '_handler',